Ali-Mikael/Application-hacking/h4-Disaddembly.md

 - Demonstrate with tests that your solution works

 # Manipulation
-We import the second program called `passtr` --> analyze it --> open up the main function --> give variables descriptive names:
+We import the second program called `passtr`

+--> analyze it

+--> open up the main function

+--> give variables descriptive names:

 <img width="1039" height="356" alt="Screenshot from 2026-02-04 23-34-26" src="https://github.com/user-attachments/assets/f12f92aa-f8fe-426c-9a35-91d15ae60d8f" />

 <img width="833" height="447" alt="Screenshot from 2026-02-04 23-37-18" src="https://github.com/user-attachments/assets/ac8830d5-3d42-4e6f-a169-ae6f74be359f" />

-I then opened up the assembly instructions alongside the decompiler and highlighed the function I wanted to change so that I would notice it in the instructions:
+I opened up the assembly instructions alongside the decompiler and highlighed the function I wanted to change so that I would notice it in the instructions (also being automatically highlighted as a result):

 <img width="1314" height="539" alt="Screenshot from 2026-02-05 18-45-09" src="https://github.com/user-attachments/assets/25426108-b8dd-4c30-a9e5-733dcaf1d808" />